-Those focusing on Islam itself as the problem (such as ex-Muslims like Wafa Sultan and Ayaan Hirsi Ali) point to the consistency from Muhammad's life and the contents of the Koran and Hadith to current Muslim practice.
-Agreeing with Geert Wilders' film Fitna, they point to striking continuities between Koranic verses and jihad actions.
-They quote Islamic scriptures to establish the centrality of Muslim supremacism, jihad, and misogyny, concluding that a moderate form of Islam is impossible.
-They point to Turkish prime minister Recep Tayyip Erdoğan's deriding the very idea of a moderate Islam.
-Their killer question is, "Was Muhammad a Muslim or an Islamist?"
+Those arguing for Islam itself as the problem (such as Wafa Sultan and Ayaan Hirsi Ali) point to the consistency from Muhammad's life and the contents of the Koran and Hadith to current Muslim practice.
+Agreeing with Geert Wilders' film "Fitna," they point to striking continuities between Koranic verses and jihad actions.
+They quote Islamic scriptures to establish the centrality of Muslim supremacism, jihad and misogyny, concluding that a moderate form of Islam is impossible.
+They point to Turkish Prime Minister Recep Tayyip Erdogan's deriding the very idea of a moderate Islam.
+Their killer question is "Was Muhammad a Muslim or an Islamist?"
 They contend that we who blame Islamism do so out of political correctness or cowardliness.

-To which, we reply: Yes, certain continuities do exist; and Islamists definitely follow the Koran and Hadith literally.
-Moderate Muslims exist but lack Islamists' near-hegemonic power.
-Erdoğan's denial of moderate Islam points to a curious overlap between Islamism and the anti-Islam viewpoint.
+To which, we reply: Yes, certain continuities do exist, and Islamists definitely follow the Koran and Hadith literally.
+Moderate Muslims exist, but lack Islamists' near-hegemonic power.
+Mr. Erdogan's denial of moderate Islam points to a curious overlap between Islamism and the anti-Islam viewpoint.
 Muhammad was a plain Muslim, not an Islamist, for the latter concept dates back only to the 1920s.
 And no, we are not cowardly but offer our true analysis.

 And that analysis goes like this:

-Islam is the fourteen-century-old faith of a billion-plus believers that includes everyone from quietist Sufis to violent jihadis.
-Muslims achieved remarkable military, economic, and cultural success between roughly 600 and 1200 c.e.
+Islam is the 14-century-old faith of a billion-plus believers that includes everyone from quietist Sufis to violent jihadis.
+Muslims achieved remarkable military, economic and cultural success between roughly 600 and 1200 A.D.
 Being a Muslim then meant belonging to a winning team, a fact that broadly inspired Muslims to associate their faith with mundane success.
-Those memories of medieval glory remain not just alive but central to believers' confidence in Islam and in themselves as Muslims.
+Those memories of medieval glory remain not just alive, but central to believers' confidence in Islam and in themselves as Muslims.

 Muslims have responded to this crisis in three main ways.
-Secularists want Muslims to ditch the Shari'a (Islamic law) and emulate the West.
-Apologists also emulate the West but pretend that in doing so they are following the Shari'a.
-Islamists reject the West in favor of a retrograde and full application of the Shari'a.
+Secularists want Muslims to ditch the Shariah (Islamic law) and emulate the West.
+Apologists also emulate the West, but pretend that in doing so they are following the Shariah.
+Islamists reject the West in favor of a retrograde and full application of the Shariah.

-Supported by 10-15 percent of Muslims, Islamism draws on devoted and skilled cadres who have an impact far beyond their limited numbers.
-It poses the threat to civilized life in Iran, Egypt, and not just on the streets of Boston but also in Western schools, parliaments, and courtrooms.
+Supported by 10 percent to 15 percent of Muslims, Islamism draws on devoted and skilled cadres who have an impact far beyond their limited numbers.
+It poses a threat to civilized life in Iran and Egypt, and not just on the streets of Boston, but also in Western schools, parliaments and courtrooms.